Acupuncturist, Herbalist & Apprentice Midwife

 I’m often asked how I became an acupuncturist.
 When I was seven years old I decided I wanted to “do massage and deliver babies.”
-It took years for me to find my there and my route to coming an acupuncturist and now a midwife has been a winding one… I am originally from Florida (with the birth name Della Lawhon), and graduated from the University of South Florida with a B.A. in American Studies, and a minor in Women’s Studies.
-For seven years I worked at women’s health clinics in Tampa, Florida, then in Asheville, N.C, as a medical assistant and counselor.
+It took years for me to find my way!… I am originally from Florida (with the birth name Della Lawhon), and graduated from the University of South Florida with a B.A. in American Studies, and a minor in Women’s Studies.
+For seven years I worked at women’s health clinics in Tampa, Florida, then in Asheville, N.C.
 While in North Carolina, I also worked as a public health educator focusing on reproductive health and as a counselor with brain injured people at a rehabilitation hospital.
 In 1992 I completed graduate work at George Washington University in American Civilization and Social History.
-While living in D.C., I worked at the National Archives with electronic government records, and then spent the next seven years in the corporate sector developing research databases for libraries and researchers.
+While living in D.C., I worked at the National Archives with electronic government records, and then spent the following seven years developing research databases for libraries and researchers.

 I first began my journey in Asian medicine by studying Shiatsu.
 One of my life long passions has been yoga.
 I had a friend I met in yoga class who was studying Shiatsu: I was one of her regular guinea pigs, “allowing” her to practice on me.
 I loved the treatments! so in 1998 I enrolled at the Boston Shiatsu School.
 A year later, after graduating, I was accepted to the New England School of Acupuncture (NESA) program.
 In 2002 I graduated from NESA with specializations in both Japanese and Chinese acupuncture and Chinese herbal medicine.
 I have been treating patients with acupuncture and Chinese herbal medicine since 2003.